cc-tweaked/CC-Tweaked/README.md

 Any contribution is welcome, be that using the mod, reporting bugs or contributing code.
 In order to start helping develop CC: R there are a few rules;
 1) Follow the [Fabric](https://fabricmc.net/) programming guidelines as close as possible.
 This means you have to use [`loom`](https://fabricmc.net/wiki/tutorial:mappings) mappings, if you use anything else, your code will be rejected.
 2) You cannot intentionally implement bugs and security vulnerabilities.
 3) Unless the code is taken directly from CC: Tweaked, `lua` code is offlimits from alteration.
+New lua code changes should target the [CC:T repo](https://github.com/cc-tweaked/CC-Tweaked).

 ## Bleeding Edge Builds
 Bleeding edge builds can be found [here](https://github.com/cc-tweaked/cc-restitched/actions) at Github Actions.